Spontaneous coronary artery dissection: Prognosis

 People with SCAD have a low in-hospital mortality after treatment.
 However, the lesion may worsen after leaving the hospital within the first month.
 One study suggested a 1.2% mortality rate following SCAD but a 19.9% risk for either death, heart attacks, or strokes.
-Even afterwards, SCAD has a high recurrence risk at 30% within 10 years, often at a different site than the initial lesion - meaning that stents placed in the location of the first lesion may not protect against a second.
-Given the lack of consensus on the cause of SCAD, prevention of future SCAD may include medical therapy, counseling about becoming pregnant again (for those who had pregnancy-associated SCAD), or avoidance of oral contraceptives - as they contain estrogen and progesterone.
+Even afterwards, SCAD has a high recurrence risk at 30% within 10 years, often at a different site than the initial lesion – meaning that stents placed in the location of the first lesion may not protect against a second.
+Recent reviews emphasize that although long-term survival is generally favorable, people with SCAD remain at increased risk of recurrent SCAD and other major adverse cardiovascular events and therefore require ongoing follow-up.
+Given the lack of consensus on the cause of SCAD, prevention of future SCAD may include medical therapy, counseling about becoming pregnant again (for those who had pregnancy-associated SCAD), or avoidance of estrogen therapy.

+Preventative Research

+Research is currently being carried out to identify what causes SCAD, in an effort to prevent recurrence, or potentially onset in at risk family members of SCAD patients.
+Australian researchers at the Victor Chang Cardiac Research Institute, for example, have generated induced pluripotent stem cell (iPSC) lines from patients to model SCAD 'in a dish'.

 Epidemiology

 SCAD is the most common cause of heart attacks in pregnant and postpartum women.
 Over 90% of people who develop SCAD are women.
 It is especially common among women aged 43–52.
 With angiography and improved recognition of the condition, diagnosis of SCAD has improved since the early 2010s.
-While prior studies had reported a SCAD prevalence of less than 1% in patients presenting with acute coronary syndrome, more recent data suggests the prevalence of SCAD in acute coronary syndrome patients may be between 2-4%.
+While prior studies had reported a SCAD prevalence of less than 1% in patients presenting with acute coronary syndrome, more recent data suggests the prevalence of SCAD in acute coronary syndrome patients may be between 2–4%.